satyhere/Satyam_YOLO_Vehicle_Detection/README.md

 #### 1. Tracking objects using HOG features from the training images.

-The code for this step is contained in the IPython notebook (here)[https://github.com/tawnkramer/CarND-Vehicle-Detection/blob/master/VehicleDetection.ipynb].

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]